List of U.S. states and territories by African-American population

 The following is a list of U.S. states, territories and the District of Columbia ranked by the proportion of African Americans of full or partial descent, including those of Hispanic origin, in the population.
 Considering only those who marked "black" and no other race in combination, as in the first table, the percentage was 12.4% in 2020, down from 12.6% in 2010.
-Considering those who marked "black" and any other race in combination, as in the second table, the percentage increased from 13.6% to 14.2%.
+While those who selected black and any other race in combination was 14.2%.